libgd/libgd/src/readme.txt

 /* Destroy it */
 gdImageDestroy(im);

+              int gdImageColorResolveAlpha(gdImagePtr im, int r, int g, int b, int a) _(FUNCTION)_
+                      gdImageColorResolveAlpha searches the colors which
+                      have been defined thus far in the image specified and returns the index of the first color with RGBA values which exactly match those of the request.
+If no allocated color matches the request precisely, then gdImageColorResolveAlpha tries to allocate the
+                      exact color.
+If there is no space left in the color table then gdImageColorResolveAlpha returns the
+                      closest color (as in gdImageColorClosestAlpha).
+                      This function always returns an index of a color.

+                      When applied to a truecolor image, this function always succeeds in returning the desired color.

+... inside a function ...
+gdImagePtr im;
+int red;
+in = fopen("photo.png", "rb");
+im = gdImageCreateFromPng(in);
+fclose(in);
+/* The image may already contain red; if it does, we'll save a slot
+        in the color table by using that color. */
+/* Get index of red, 50% transparent, or the next best thing */ red = gdImageColorResolveAlpha(im, 255, 0, 0, 64);
+/* Draw a dashed line from the upper left corner to the lower right corner */ gdImageDashedLine(im, 0, 0, 99, 99, red);
+/* ...
+Do something with the image, such as saving it to a file... */ /* Destroy it */ gdImageDestroy(im);

               int gdImageColorsTotal(gdImagePtr im) _(MACRO)_
-                      gdImageColorsTotal is a macro which returns the number of colors currently allocated in the image.
+                      gdImageColorsTotal is a macro which returns the number of colors currently allocated in a palette image.
+For truecolor images, the result of this call is undefined and should not be used.
-                      Use this macro to obtain this information; do not access the structure directly.

               int gdImageColorRed(gdImagePtr im, int c) _(MACRO)_
                       gdImageColorRed is a macro which returns the red portion of the specified color in the image.
-Use this macro to obtain this information; do not access the structure directly.
+This macro works for both palette and truecolor images.

               int gdImageColorGreen(gdImagePtr im, int c) _(MACRO)_
                       gdImageColorGreen is a macro which returns the green portion of the specified color in the image.
-                      Use this macro to obtain this information; do not access the structure directly.
+                      This macro works for both palette and truecolor images.

               int gdImageColorBlue(gdImagePtr im, int c) _(MACRO)_
                       gdImageColorBlue is a macro which returns the green portion of the specified color in the image.
-Use this macro to obtain this information; do not access the structure directly.
+This macro works for both palette and truecolor images.

               int gdImageGetInterlaced(gdImagePtr im) _(MACRO)_
                       gdImageGetInterlaced is a macro which returns true